ganeti/ganeti/doc/design-monitoring-agent.rst

 value to the corresponding collector, using the collector's name as the key of the map.
 This map will be stored in mond's memory.

+The collectors are divided in two categories:

+- stateless collectors, collectors who have immediate access to the reported information
+- stateful collectors, collectors whose report is based on data collected in a previous time window

 For example: the collection function of the CPU load collector will collect a CPU load value and save it in the map mentioned above.
 The collection function will be called by the collector thread every t